Swiss prosecutors probe former UBS banker turned U.S. informant

 He turned over fellow bankers' names and participated in recorded conversations with clients, according to a document released in the run up to his sentencing.

-That cooperation entailed disclosing to U.S. prosecutors for the first time the role of Swiss cantonal banks, including Basler Kantonalbank (BSKP.S), in helping Americans to evade U.S. taxes on at least hundreds of millions of dollars in assets.
+That cooperation entailed disclosing to U.S. prosecutors for the first time the role of Swiss cantonal banks, including Basler Kantonalbank, in helping Americans to evade U.S. taxes on at least hundreds of millions of dollars in assets.

 Gadola, who continued to cooperate as a condition of his probation, was in 2011 sentenced to five months' probation from a Florida federal judge and a fine of $100.